also available in the book: Chronological Crue Vol.3 - The Naughties

 - and then I'm gonna record it at Electric Ladyland studios, and you

 can only get it on vinyl.
 I've got it all worked out."

-was love at first sight when she met him in Switzerland just over thirteen
+was love at first sight when she met him in Switzerland just over

-Schönenberger appears in
+will actually get married."Twenty-three-year-old Schönenberger appears in

 Sixx: A.M. sends their next single called Tomorrow to radio stations,

 almost a year after first single Life is Beautiful from their debut

 Young cancer survivor Tanner Onder meets his favourite rock star, Nikki

 While Mötley plays at Albuquerque's Journal Pavilion, Nikki's bodyguard